About Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-A Prospective Member shall be sponsored by an Active Member and co-sponsored by an Active, Provisional or Sustainer Patroness (mother) Member in Good Standing in the Chapter.
+A Prospective Member shall be sponsored by an Active Member and co-sponsored by an Active, Provisional, or Sustainer Patroness (mother) Member in Good Standing in the Chapter.
 Applications for membership are only accepted during the annual membership drive through Jan.
 15 each year.
-A formal application will need to be completed by the sponsor, co-sponsor and prospective Patroness.
+A formal application will need to be completed by the sponsor, co-sponsor, and prospective Patroness.
 Once all applications are complete, a selection process will take place.
 The Board of Directors, upon the recommendation of the Membership Committee, shall make the final selections into Membership.
 We would like to accept all applicants; unfortunately, Membership is limited, and not all who apply are guaranteed a place in the Chapter.
-New Members begin volunteering in April and philanthropy and league hours are tracked from April 1st through March 31st.
+New Members begin volunteering in June and philanthropy and league hours are tracked from June 1st through May 31st.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: